TFLORES318/FinalProject/README.md

 This was also a good lesson in building a full stack application using Spring JPA, Spring Boot, Spring RESTful services, and Angular.
 As our final capstone project, we were able to revisit all methodologies from the ground up in order to produce our final product.

-This sprint really helped us to cement our understanding of Angular, specfically service and component typescripts.
+This sprint really helped us to cement our understanding of Angular, specifically service and component typescripts.
 After designing our database, we realized the amount of functionality we were hoping to implement was daunting.
-But our group was extreemly dedicated and communciated well.
+But our group was extremely dedicated and communicated well.
 Thanks to this, our team was able to reach minimum viable product in four days.
 As such, we were able to implement three stretch goals to our final product.

 ### Stretch Goals